Director's Spotlight

 In La petite chanteuse des rues, Wladyslaw Starewicz pushes the boundaries of conventional narrative.
 The film's unique approach to its subject matter has sparked endless debates and interpretations among cinephiles and critics alike.

 The visual language of La petite chanteuse des rues is defined by its use of shadows and framing, a hallmark of Wladyslaw Starewicz's style.
-By utilizing a 1924-era palette, the film creates an immersive experience that perfectly complements its Animation themes.
+By utilizing a 1924-era palette, the film creates an immersive experience that perfectly complements its Short themes.

 | Cinematography | High-Contrast |